Forms and Information for Current Students

 (Note: One-credit lessons are required for music education and liberal studies concentrations; and two-credit lessons are required for students in the performance concentration).

-2. One hour of lecture assumes 2 hours of outside work done on your own?
+2. One hour of lecture assumes one hour of outside work -- done on your own?

 3. Ensemble participation will presume that practicing will take place outside of rehearsal, as needed or assigned?

-These and other important expectations are found in the Handbook.
+These and other important expectations are found in the Music Handbook.

 The handbook is designed as a reference document for music majors and minors and its purpose to to make students aware of standard music program policies and procedures.
 You should become familiar with it as an entering freshman.
 We also recommend that you re-read it before each advising appointment, just to make sure you are on track and meeting departmental requirements as you progress through your degree program.